Groupoids, imaginaries and internal covers

 \proof We can arrive at a structure with EI by successively adding roots to one -dimensional vector spaces $V$ of $\sA$.
 This involves adding an $m$'th root $W$, all tensor powers $W^{\tensor n}$ for $n \in \Zz$, and all tensor products $W^{\tensor n} \tensor U$ for $U$ a vector space of $\sA$.
 If $\mu_m(k)=1$, then $W$ can be identified with a $(k^*)^m$-class in $V$, and $W^{\tensor n} \tensor U$ embeds into $V^{\tensor n} \tensor U$ via this class.
 Otherwise, $\mu_m(k)$ acts on the new structure, fixing $\k$ and $\sA$, and one sees that if an element $w \tensor u \in W^{\tensor n} \tensor U$ is fixed by $\mu_m(k)$, then $n=0$, or $w=0$.
 Thus any imaginary of $\sA$ coded in the new structure already lies in $\sA$.
 Applying this iteratively, we see that $\sA$ has EI.

 \ \ssec{Pseudo-finite fields} \lbl{pseudofin}

 A {\em pseudo-finite} field is a perfect PAC field (i.e. every irreducible variety over $F$ has an $F$-point), with Galois group $\hat{\Zz}$.
 Ax showed that $F$ is pseudo-finite iff every sentence true in $F$ is true in infinitely many finite fields. (\cite{ax}, \cite{FJ}, \cite{pac}.) {\em We take $F$ to come together with an isomorphism $\hat{\Zz} \to Gal(F)$.} In terms of language, this means that we fix, for each $d \in \Nn$, an imaginary element coding a generator of $Gal(F_d / F)$ (where $F_d$ is the extension of $F$ of order $d$.)
-(This amounts to breaking a finite cyclic Galois action by naming an algebraic parameter.
-Finite fields admit, of course, a canonical expansion from the field language to this language, with the isomorphism taking $1$ to Frobenius.)
+(This is a little more than the pure field structure; but all finite fields do have a canonical generator of Galois, so perhaps it's only fair that the pseudo-finite ones should.)
 When $char(k)=0$, this is equivalent to fixing a surjective group homomorphism $ k[\mu_d]^* \to \mu_d$; cf. \cite{CH}.
 As noted there, in this language, $F$ admits elimination of imaginaries. \footnote{It is also asserted there that $F$ admits elimination of imaginaries in the field language, up to sorts coding elements of the Galois group; but this slighlty stronger statement is incorrect.}

 \<{thm} \lbl{pfeli} Let $F$ be a pseudo-finite field of characteristic $0$ (with fixed generator of Galois).
 Then a good linear structure over $F$ admits elimination of imaginaries. \>{thm}

 \proof Let $\tres = Th(F)$, and let $\sA$ be a good $\tres$-linear structure.
 If $\sA ' $ is a reduct of $\sA$, with the same sorts, with the full structure on the field sort, and remembering the $F$-linear structure of each vector space in $\sA$ and all $0$-definable linear maps among them, then $\sA'$ is also good.
 Moreover $\sA$ admits EI if $\sA'$ does (\lemref{constexp}.)
 Thus we may assume the structure on $\sA$ consists just of the structure on $\k$, the $\k$-linear structures and the $0$-definable $\k$-linear maps among them.